sawatzkylindsey/workbench/documentation.md

 #### Details
 *Amplify* and *dampify* is a control which will temporarily alter the weights of the nodes in the graph, according to the selected formula.
-It is different from *Search* in two ways:
+It is different from *Focus* in two ways:

 1. It uses different math to affect the weights of the graph.
-2. It is reversible and unordered, whereas *Search* will permanently affect the weights of the graph and order does matter.
+2. It is reversible and unordered, whereas *Focus* will permanently affect the weights of the graph and order does matter.

 Amplify/dampify combines the term $$n$$'s weight $$w_n$$ with the propagated weights of the amplified and dampified terms to produce a new altered weight $$\widehat{w}_n$$.
 First, the intermediate weight $$\widetilde{w}_n$$ is calculated by applying the affects of amplifications and dampifications.
 All weights are from the same timestep, so the term $$t$$ is omitted for clarity.

 $$\widetilde{w}_n = \dfrac{w_n + amplify(n) + dampify(n)}{1 + A + D}$$